-Two of the five fastest-growing job titles in the U.S. also offer median wages that are below the U.S. annual median, Bureau of Labor Statistics Jobs for solar photovoltaic installers are expected to grow 63 percent over the next decade, nearly 10 times faster than overall job growth.
-The median wage for working in this job is currently about $5,000 above the median.
+Two of the five fastest-growing job titles in the US also offer a median wage below the US annual median, according to the Bureau of Labor Statistics .
+Solar photovoltaic installer jobs are expected to grow by 63 percent over the next ten years, nearly ten times faster than overall job growth.
+The median wage for this job is currently about $5,000 above the median.

-This trend is changing for work in healthcare.
-The fastest growing sector is healthcare, with healthcare jobs predicted to grow 18.2 percent over the next decade.
-The specific occupations experiencing the highest growth are home health care and personal care, with growth projections for both job titles at 37 and 36 percent, respectively.
-Although both job titles are twice the growth prospects of their industry as a whole, both occupations are well below the national average annual wage.
-About fifty percent of both job titles earn less than $24,000 per year.
+This trend is changing for healthcare work.
+The fastest-growing sector is the healthcare industry, with healthcare jobs projected to grow by 18.2 percent over the next ten years.
+The specific jobs experiencing the highest growth are home healthcare and personal care, with projected growth of 37 and 36 percent, respectively.
+Although both job titles are twice as high as their overall industry growth prospects, both pay significantly less than the national average annual wage.
+Approximately fifty percent of those in both job titles earn less than $24,000 per year.

-*Note: An earlier version of this story reported the annual median income for families instead of the annual median income for individuals.
-The text and graphics now reflect this change.
+*Note: An earlier version of this story stated the annual median income for families instead of the annual median income for individuals.
+The text and graphic now reflect this change.

 This trend changes for work in health service.
 The fastest growing sector is the healthcare industry, with healthcare support occupations projected to grow by 18.2 percent over the next decade.
 The specific professions posting the highest growth are home health aides and personal care aides, with growth forecasts for both job titles around 37 and 36 percent respectively.
 Despite both titles holding double the growth prospects of their wider industry, both jobs pay well below the national median annual wage.
 About fifty percent of both job titles makes less than $24,000 a year.